European Seabass (Dicentrarchus labrax): Species Profile, Habitat & Distribution

 Across Europe, European Seabass show strong seasonal rhythms.
 In Atlantic waters, inshore presence increases from spring through autumn as water temperatures rise above 10 °C. In the Mediterranean, seasonal variation is less extreme, but activity still increases during warmer months.

 Spawning typically occurs in late winter and early spring, offshore, at depths of 20 to 70 meters.
-During this period, inshore encounters may decline.
+During this time, inshore encounters may decline.
 After spawning, adults gradually return to coastal habitats to feed.
 Environmental factors such as swell, current strength, and light levels act as biological triggers rather than strict schedules, influencing when and where seabass become active.

 Culinary & Cultural Importance